Ekkehard-Schulze/indoor-climate-logger/README.md

   adafruit_bme280, adafruit_bme680,
   adafruit_mlx90614, adafruit_tsl2561,
   adafruit_onewire, adafruit_ds3231, adafruit_ntp.\
-  Copy these go to the _/lib_ folder.
+  Copy these to the _/lib_ folder.
 You may omit the drivers for sensors you do not use.
 - to edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script _user_settings.template.py_, which then must be saved as user_settings.py.
 If _user_settings.py_ is present, it will override the settings in the head of _indoor-climate-logger.py_.